 Documents also show open hostility on the part of the four Commissioners toward efforts of NRC Chairman Greg Jaczko to fully and quickly implement the recommendations of the Task Force, despite efforts on the part of the Chairman to keep the other four NRC Commissioners fully informed regarding the Japanese emergency.

-[Note: According to a 12/9/2011 Reuters report, Rep. Darrell Issa (CA 49th District) appears to be in support of these four Commissioners.
-His district includes the San Onofre nuclear plant - the plant with the most NRC reports of Safety Allegations]
+Rep. Darrell Issa‘s 49th District includes the San Onofre nuclear plant – the plant with the most NRC reports of Safety Allegations.

 - Four NRC Commissioners attempted to delay and otherwise impede the creation of the NRC Near-Term Task Force on Fukushima;